15 Cool Things To Do in Kenya

 7. Sign up for an ‘all-you-can-eat meat’ buffet at the Carnivore Restaurant

-8. Discover the colourful and odd Marafa Depression
+8. Discover the colorful and odd Marafa Depression

 9. Snap the Flamingos on Lake Naivasha